bagus155/bagus155/README.md

-Hi, I'm Vilitryx.
-Currently I've been working on some projects about digitalizing school system and the same time learning new frameworks and languages.
-Fun fact, I'm billingual! but I preffered using English than my native language :) I will open to collaborations, just hit me up on my socials!
+Hi, I'm Vilitryx, a vocational school student who working on some projects about digitalizing school system and the same time learning new frameworks and languages.
+Fun fact, I'm billingual! but I preffered using English than my native language :) I'm alwasy open to collaborations, just hit me up on my socials!

 ## My Socials: